-I am a musicologist cultural historian specialising in urban studies and transnationalism.
+I am a musicologist and cultural historian specialising in the music and sound cultures of Spain, France and Morocco, with an emphasis on urban studies and transnationalism.

 I earned my PhD from the Universidad Complutense de Madrid in 2007.
 Before joining Manchester in 2015, I have been a Research Fellow in the University of Birmingham (2008-2011) and the University of Cambridge (2011-2014); and a Lecturer in Hispanic Studies in Durham University (2014-2015).

-I am a member of the editorial boards of Diagonal (journal of the Centre for Iberian and Latin American Music at UC Riverside) and the ‘Hispanic Music’ book series of the Complutense Institute for Musical Research (ICCMU), Madrid.
+I am the editor for the special issue of Cuadernos de Música Iberoamericana (Madrid, ICCMU); and a member of the editorial boards of Diagonal (Journal of the Centre for Iberian and Latin American Music at UC Riverside) and the ‘Hispanic Music’ book series of the Complutense Institute for Musical Research (ICCMU), Madrid.